asoali67/Capstone/README.md

 ## Data Set Information:
 I have obtained the date from [Kraggle](https://www.kaggle.com/datasets/mrsimple07/obesity-prediction).

-The data is collection of features that affect a persons classification to be one of the obesity related classes Normal weight, Obese, Overweight, and Underweight.
+The data is collection of features that affect a person's classification to be one of the obesity related classes Normal weight, Obese, Overweight, and Underweight.
 The Features are

 ![Obesity Features.](images/Obesity_features.png)